Chicago Radiology Programs

 University of Chicago

-The University of Chicago Medical Center has consistently been named one of the best hospitals in the United States by U.S. News & World Report.
+The University of Chicago Medical Center was ranked in 2018 U.S. News & World Report #4 for adult specialties and #3 for children specialties in the nation.
 At the Department of Radiology, students can complete rotations in a variety of subspecialty areas.
 Residents have access to clinical facilities and research opportunities at the University of Chicago Hospitals, the Pritzker School of Medicine and the University of Chicago's Biological Sciences Division.

 Diagnostic Radiology Residency